SAP/luigi/blog/2024-04-19-release-notes.md

 #### Added onClick Navigation for Categories in the TabNav Bar

-With Luigi v2.11, clicking on the category in the TabNav bar can be configured to navigate to a node in the same category.
+With Luigi v2.11, clicking the category in the TabNav bar can be configured to navigate to a node in the same category.

 #### Bugfixes